Christian views on magic

-Christian views on magic or magick vary widely among Christian denominations and individuals.
-Many Christians actively condemn magic as satanic, holding that it opens the way for demonic possession while other Christians simply view it as entertainment.
-Conversely, some branches of esoteric Christianity who partake in a mystical version of Christianity actively engage in magical practices.
+Christian views on magic or magick vary widely among Christian denominations and individuals, as well as whether the subject matter is genuinely paranormal, a superstition, a con art, a stage illusion, or the mechanics of fantasy literature.
+While it is common for Christian organizations and individuals to actively condemn what they perceive to be satanic practices, some branches of esoteric Christianity actively engage in magical practices and consider them compatible with their mystical version of Christianity.

 Biblical references

 There are several references to witchcraft in the Bible that strongly condemn such practices.
 For example, condemns anyone who "casts spells, or who is a medium or spiritist or who consults the dead.
 Anyone who does these things is detestable to the Lord, and because of these detestable practices the Lord your God will drive out those nations before you", and states "Do not allow a sorceress to live" (or in the King James Bible "thou shalt not suffer a witch to live").

 It has sometimes been suggested that the word "witch" (Heb. מְכַשֵּׁפָ֖ה məḵaššêp̄āh) might be a mistranslation of "poisoner."
 This view was advanced the 16th century by Reginald Scot, a prominent critic of the witch trials, on the basis of the ancient Greek translation of the Hebrew Bible.
 His theory still holds some currency, but is not widely accepted, and in Daniel 2:2 is listed alongside other magic practitioners who could interpret dreams: magicians, astrologers, and Chaldeans.
 Suggested derivations of include 'mutterer' (from a single root) or herb user (as a compound word formed from the roots kash, meaning 'herb', and hapaleh, meaning 'using').
 The Greek φαρμακεία literally means 'herbalist' or one who uses or administers drugs, but it was used virtually synonymously with magos and goēs as a term for a sorcerer.
 The Hebrew Bible provides some evidence that these commandments were enforced under the Hebrew kings: